Harris-Go/testrepo/testmarkdown.md

 This is to test my gitgutter in vim.

+This is some intersting text
+This is some interesting Additions
-This is also some new text
+This is also some intersting additions